Finax Blog

 Why don’t we include entry fees?

 Entry fees may vary from client to client.
-For investments arranged by an agent the investment advisory fee is determined by the agent themselves and that’s why this fee has nothing to do with our performance.
-Similar case is also the payment processing fee – the clients who have taken advantage of our discounts or are enrolled in employee programs don’t pay this fee.
+For agent-mediated investments, the amount of the investment advisory fee is determined by the agent and therefore has nothing to do with our performance.

-The market norm in Slovakia is that entry fees are not included in mutual funds‘ performance calculations.
-If you want to compare performance of our portfolios with other investment solutions you need to disregard entry fees.
+It is the market standard in Slovakia that entry fees are not included in the calculation of mutual fund appreciation as it may vary from distributor to distributor.
+Therefore, if you are to be able to compare the performance of our portfolios with other investment solutions, it is necessary to disregard entry fees.

 Key takeaways